bxjaj/Programming-Assignment-2-/README.md

 Submit to Coursera the URL to your GitHub repository that contains the completed R code for the assignment.
 Grading

-This assignment will be graded via peer assessment.
+This assignment will be graded via peer assessment